pharmaR/pharmaR.github.io/content/partners.md

 ## R Conferences

 The R Validation Hub was started by the [PSI AIMS Special Interest Group](https://psiweb.org/sigs-special-interest-groups/aims).
-However, support for the initiative grew rapidly following the inaugural R/Pharma Conference in Boston.
+However, support for the initiative grew rapidly following the inaugural R/Pharma Conference in Cambridge, Boston area.
 The [R/Pharma Conference](https://rinpharma.com/) continues to grow in popularity and serves as a breeding ground for new ideas an initiatives relating to R.

 The [R/Medicine conference](https://events.linuxfoundation.org/r-medicine/) is also growing in popularity with a strong participation from R Validation Hub participants.